chef-training/introduction_to_testing/scene_03.md

 Rubocop allows you specify one or more paths after the command to specify the path or paths to the source code that you want to examine.

-In a monolithic workflow where your cookbooks are all stored within the chef-repo/cookbooks directory, you would run rubocop with the cookbooks/COOKBOOK_NAME.
+In a monolithic repository where your cookbooks are all stored within the chef-repo/cookbooks directory, you would run rubocop with the cookbooks/COOKBOOK_NAME.

 -